 Or, are you simply looking to make money from home?
 Maybe it’s both: Maybe you want to make money from home and you love to travel.
 Or you want to earn money to travel.

-Whatever the case, you may want to know that you can have a career as a travel agent.
+Whatever the case, you may want to know that you can have a full-time or part-time career as a travel agent.
 What’s more, you can navigate that career and work from home.
 You can get the training you need, the clients to serve and more, all from the comforts of your home office.

 Want to learn more?
 Read on to find out how to become a travel agent and work from home.